 - Car batteries and loose lithium batteries

-Most movers will refuse to load these items under any circumstances.
+Most movers will refuse to load these under any circumstances.

 - Perishable food